Municue

 As of Jan 2026

-Recommended: Pull the staff reports, commissioner attendance records, and any written objections from the December 4, 2025 and January 15, 2026 City Plan Commission hearings to determine why this case required two appearances and what produced the lone dissenting vote in the second hearing.
+Recommended: File a public records request for verbatim minutes, staff reports, and any written communications from both the December 4, 2025 and January 15, 2026 City Plan Commission hearings to identify what caused this permit to return for a second vote at the same body and what specific concern produced the lone January dissent after a unanimous December approval.

 Source: Item #20 ↓